The Battle Cats: Gameplay

 The Battle Cats is a tower defense game where the player selects a team of unlockable "Cats" and sends them onto a 2D battlefield to defend the Cat Base and defeat the enemy base.
-These enemies can have traits such as "Red", "Floating", "Black", "Metal", "Angel", "Alien", "Zombie", "Aku", "Relic", "Traitless", "Behemoth", "Colossus", and "Sage".
-To win the battle, the player must deploy different types of Cats and use their unique abilities to their advantage.
+These enemies can have traits such as "Red", "Floating", "Dark", "Metal", "Angel", "Alien", "Zombie", "Aku", "Relic" and "Traitless".
+There are also "Subtraits" that the enemies may have such as "Behemoth", "Colossus", and "Sage".

 In battle, each Cat and enemy unit has different stats and abilities, which gives units different roles on the battlefield, for example meat shield, crowd controller, or backliner.
 Along with base stats, a unit can also have abilities, which can improve their performance against a specific type of enemy or gives them a unique ability that can aid them in battle.
 For example, the Cat "Axe Cat" is strong against the "Red" enemy type, meaning it deals more and takes less damage against "Red" enemies.

 The Cats are the protagonists that the player deploys throughout the game.
 Many Cats do not resemble typical cats, and are sometimes equipped with external objects such as weapons or machines, or are characters earned through collaboration events.
 A player can spend XP and "Catseyes", resources obtained by completing levels, to upgrade a Cat, as well as NP (Nyanko Points) to obtain and upgrade Talents, which give additional abilities.
 Version 12.1 added Ultra Talents, allowing certain Uber Rare Cats to unlock one to three additional Talents and equip a second Talent Orb after reaching level 60.
-Cats have level caps, or maximum levels, which differ across Cat units, ranging from as high as 60 to as low as 20.
+Cats have level caps, or maximum levels, which differ across Cat units, ranging from as high as 60 to as low as 20 (or 1 for certain collab and event units).
 Some Cats can evolve into a True Form after being leveled up to their evolved form, which requires Catfruit or Catfruit Seeds; these are obtained from special stages or from merging Seeds into Fruit.
-Some Cats require Behemoth Stones or Behemoth Gems to reach their True Form, which are obtained from Behemoth Culling stages.
+Some Cats require Behemoth Stones or Behemoth Gems to reach their True Form, which can be obtained from Behemoth Culling stages or Enigma Stages.
 The 13.0 update adds the ability for some Uber Rare Cats to evolve into Ultra Forms after reaching level 60, after spending Behemoth Stones or Gems, Catfruit, and XP.
 Duplicates obtained in the game's Gacha systems can be used to add additional "plus-levels" to a Cat unit.
 The Cats are divided into six rarities, which are in increasing rarity: Normal, Special, Rare, Super Rare, Uber Super Rare (commonly shortened to Uber Rare or just Uber), and Legend Rare.

 The Battle Cats contains three main stories: Empire of Cats (EoC), Into the Future (ItF), and Cats of the Cosmos (CotC), with each story containing three chapters, and an extra story, the Aku Realms.
 In addition, there are the Legend Stages, which are extra and less linear stages that supplement the main sagas.
 There are also two additional areas known as the Catclaw Dojo and the Underground Labyrinth, which are bonus areas designed to challenge the player in unique ways.